NORTHEAST FIRENEWS

 Every week I will feature a different fire patch, military patch and challenge coin.
 Please note, these are from personal collections and not for sale.

-U.S. Coast Guard Auxiliary, Marblehead Mass challenge coin.
+U.S. Coast Guard Southeastern District challenge coin.

 POLICE AND MILITARY PHOTOS